webgptorg/promptbook/samples/templates/errors/logic/undefined-parameter.ptbk.md

-# ✨ Sample logic error
+# ✨ Sample of logic error

-Sample of wrong prompt template pipeline with undefined parameter
+Sample of wrong prompt template pipeline with parameter that is not defined

 ## Sentence